-Over the last 8 years, the business has gone from a humble market stall beginnings to a million-dollar-a-year fully-fledged eCommerce business with a fancy office, a team of staff I love and loyal customers over the world.
+Over the last 8 years, the business has gone from humble market stall beginnings to a million-dollar-a-year fully-fledged eCommerce business with a fancy office, a team of staff I love, and loyal customers over the world.

 I was kicking all of the business goals.

 But personally all that came at a cost.

 And I want to be really honest about that, even though it’s a little painful for me.